ascholerChemeketa/cs160Reader/_sources/Binary/Binary.rst

 .. include:: ../global.rst

 .. index:: ! binary

+.. _binary:

 Binary and Its Advantages
 ============================

-**Binary** means "two states."
+B\ **inary** means "two states."
 The two states are sometimes called "1" and "0", or called "true" and "false", or called "on" and "off".
 The essential characteristic is that a *single binary device can be in just one of two possible states*.

 A good example is a toggle switch, such as a light switch.
 You can turn it on or off but not (in normal operation) anything else.
 A light switch holds one bit of information.